Do you love your neighborhood grocery store? Buy everything you need there?

 9. Bottled water

-Unless you happen to live in a city where the water is unfit to drink, there is no reason to buy bottled water … period.
+Unless you happen to live in a city where the water is unfit to drink, there is no reason to buy bottled water.
 The water from your tap will hydrate you just fine.
-Invest in a couple of reusable bottles or even insulated thermoses and fill them for cheap at home.
+Invest in a couple of reusable water bottles, and fill them for cheap at home.

-If you absolutely must have individual bottles from a store, buy them at your warehouse club.
+If you must have bottled water from a store, buy it at your warehouse club.

 10. Frozen pancakes